feedzai/feedzai-openml/README.md

 Feedzai's extensible Machine Learning API to integrate ML platforms with Feedzai's data science and runtime environment.

 ## Usage
-The `openml-example` shows how a new provider can be implemented.
+See the `openml-example` project as a trivial example of how to implement a new provider.

 When building your OpenML Provider using Maven you can add dependencies on the artifacts in this repository.
-They are:
+See the following sections to learn more about these.

 ### OpenML API
 [![Maven metadata URI](https://img.shields.io/maven-metadata/v/http/central.maven.org/maven2/com/feedzai/openml-api/maven-metadata.xml.svg)](https://mvnrepository.com/artifact/com.feedzai/openml-api)

-These are the main concepts that must extended/implemented to allow interaction with a new platform.
+This API contains the main concepts that allow interaction between Feedzai's platform and an external ML platform.

 ```xml
 <dependency>